 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

 March 8, 1966: Judy canceled a scheduled return to “The Andy Williams Show” due to a case of laryngitis.
 She had flown home to Los Angeles from New York, arriving the day before.
 The show was planned for taping on March 11 and airing on April 4.
 She would have received a fee of $7,500.
-Also on this day, a sheriff’s attachment was placed on her Rockingham home.
+Also, on this day, a sheriff’s attachment was placed at her Rockingham home.
 Though the repossession of the home was avoided, Judy’s financial affairs were at an all-time low By June 1966: her assets – only $12,163.29; her liabilities – $122,001.08, which included 120 creditors; this amount does not include the $00,000 she owed the IRS.
-Judy rehired her business manager from the mid-1950s, Morgan Maree, Jr., who worked out a monthly expenses list for Judy; $600.00 for automobiles; $700.00 for her house payment (mortgage); $3,000.00 for monthly staff salaries; $3,718 monthly retainer for Bauter, Erwin, and Schwab (Judy’s law firm); $833.33 for Maree’s monthly fee; $1,283.88 for Guy McElwaine & Associates, public relations; and $3,000.00 for Sid Luft (as part of the divorce settlement).
+Judy rehired her business manager from the mid-1950s, Morgan Maree, Jr., who worked out a monthly expenses list for Judy: $600.00 for automobiles; $700.00 for her house payment (mortgage); $3,000.00 for monthly staff salaries; $3,718 monthly retainer for Bauter, Erwin, and Schwab (Judy’s law firm); $833.33 for Maree’s monthly fee; $1,283.88 for Guy McElwaine & Associates, public relations; and $3,000.00 for Sid Luft (as part of the divorce settlement).

 Photo: Snapshot of Judy taken on April 12, 1966.